 At Anderson Injury Lawyers, we’ve been recognized time and time again for our quality legal representation.
-Our Dallas personal injury lawyers have been rated by Super Lawyers and earned a “10-Superb” Avvo rating.
+Our personal injury lawyers in Dallas, TX have been rated by Super Lawyers and earned a “10-Superb” Avvo rating.

 When you hire our board-certified trial lawyers to protect you, we will: